maptv/decalendar/docs/decalendar.md

 Coincidentally, both of these holidays will always occur on `Decalendar` rest days.
 The, because the increments day numbers greater than 58 in leap years Other holidays are determined by  Examples of holidays with variable dates includes Chinese New Year, Hanukkah, and Thanksgiving.

 but The Gregorian calendar leap day (`Day 59`) throws day numbers out of alignment with Gregorian calendar dates.
 After `Day 58` in leap years, positive day numbers of Gregorian calendar dates are increased by 1 day.
 In such cases, the negative day numbers can serve as invariable `Decalendar` dates, because they will be unaffected by leap years. and negative day numbers do not tell us.
-The invariable dates for Gregorian calendar holidays are defined in terms of days of the week. we can use their negative day number, but we cannot tell the day of the `dek` from the negative day number. will be a consistent To handle dates based on days of the week, we can use the `.w` format.
-The table below provides many examples by translating the federal holidays in the United States of America into `.y` or `.w` format dates. efined according to days of the week. included in `Decalendar`, but not all

- Dates in `.w` format tell us the day of the week but not the day of the `dek` and thus are an imperfect fit for `Decalendar`.
-It would be better to redefine the dates of these holidays

 While the last digit of the day number is the day of the `dek`, the first two digits are the `dek` number. `Dek 0`, the first `dek` of the year, contains `Day 0` through `Day 9`. `Dek 36`, the last `dek` of the year, contains the last days of the current year and the first days of the subsequent year.
 This means that `Dek 36` overlaps with `Dek 0`.
 The table below shows the name and numbers of the days in `Dek 0` and `Dek 36`.
 The table includes columns for both common years (n=365) and leap years (n=366).